kursaha/docs/engageDataDrive/Template.md

 ```

 In the above example, we use Thymeleaf's th:each attribute to iterate over the names array and create an HTML list of names.
-We also include a placeholder for the name of the person we are addressing the email to `[(${name.textValue()})]`.
+We also include a placeholder for the name of the person we are addressing the email to `[(${name})]`.
 This placeholder will be replaced with the value of the name property in the JSON data.